YA26/LDACovid19Vaccine/README.md

 ### Topic 1(2% of all comments): COVID-19 vaccine and the mark of the beast
 The most salient word is **« god »**, followed by  **« mark »**, **« jesus »** and **« chip »**.
-This topic is characterized by :
+This topic is characterized by:
 -	People telling others to not take the vaccine since it is the mark of the beast
 -	People saying the vaccine will alter people’s dna
 -	People saying Jesus is the way if people want to be saved